ReFirmLabs/binwalk/INSTALL.md

 Bundled Software
 ================

-For convenience, the following libraries are bundled with binwalk and will not conflict with system-wide libraries:
+For convenience, the following libraries are bundled with binwalk and installed so as not to conflict with system-wide libraries:

     libmagic